TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

 Win+x or WinMacro[1].
 Note that is the SDCard has SDCard files 1-21 on it, then these will be sent first when pressing [S1], disable them by selecting SDCard - disabled with [Cfg][Opt]Pad[o].
 Saving the Skeys files on Flash will mean that pressing [S1] with A-D white, will send "1", and if A-D is brown, the SDCard set selected 1-21 [Cfg][Opt], on the SDCard, will be executed/sent.
-Therefore to save text loaded with *fm,s,t* to the SDCard not Flash - use the red Pad[0] to make the Source and Destination brown.
+Therefore to save text loaded with *fm,s,t* to the SDCard not Flash - use the green Pad [o] to make the Source and Destination brown.

 Note 8: [Sav] key in Macroeditor: [Sav] key saves entered data without execution to the Source file m,s,t, 1-24 a01-a99 It can be used to save *Code for example *fo* (bold fonts) to a file such as t05 when key [T5] pressed will toggle bold